 6. Show that you deserve the job

-You might believe that you’re vastly underqualified for the job.
+Your interview anxiety might be telling you that you’re vastly underqualified for the job.
 Maybe the description is looking for someone with five years of experience, and you only have three.
 While it’s never a good idea to lie about your experience or skills, it’s also not a good idea to limit yourself.

 “In some industries, job descriptions can be exhaustive lists for the ‘perfect world’ candidate that often doesn't exist,” says Hepburn.
 “I've lost count of all the entry level job descriptions that say three years experience is desired which makes little sense.”